DOD-101/igneous-md/README.md

 - [x] Introduce proper hot-reloading for the config

+- [x] Make the viewer be able to re-attach to the server

+- [x] Add support for [markdown highlight notes](https://github.com/orgs/community/discussions/16925)

 - [ ] Fix bugs

 - [ ] Create packages

 - [ ] Write tests

-- [ ] Add optional support for [markdown highlight notes](https://github.com/orgs/community/discussions/16925)

-- [ ] Make the viewer be able to re-attach to the server

 - [ ] Optimize performance